Zertz/tutum-blazing-wordpress/README.md

 docker exec CONTAINER_NAME chown -R www-data:www-data /var/www/html
 ```

+Alternatively, I published a WordPress image on [Docker Hub](https://hub.docker.com/r/zertz/docker-wordpress-extras/) from `wordpress:4.3-apache` that solves this issue and adds `mbstring` for WPML.

 ### Availability

 This stack provides zero fault tolerance.
 While haproxy and Varnish can easily be scaled to multiple containers,